Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes: Fourier-based Colored Point Cloud Encoding

 \myparagraph{Amplitude Swap.} With the given amplitude and phase in Eq.~\eqref{eqation:decom}, we swap the amplitude to demonstrate that amplitude encodes the color attributes of the point cloud.
 Specifically, we replace the amplitude of one point cloud with that of another while keeping the phase unchanged, then reconstruct the point clouds using Fourier reconstruction $\mathcal{F}^{-1}$ as

-As illustrated in \cref{fig:fourier_decomposition_swap}(a), this swapping process results in an exchange of color-related attributes between the two point clouds, despite their structural information remaining unchanged.
-This confirms that the amplitude component extracted through Fourier decomposition primarily encodes color attributes in the point cloud representation.
+As illustrated in \cref{fig:fourier_decomposition_swap}(a), this swapping process results in an exchange of color-related attributes between the two point clouds, despite their structural information remaining unchanged (see supplementary for more examples).
+This demonstrates that the amplitude component extracted through Fourier decomposition primarily encodes color attributes in the point cloud representation.

 \myparagraph{Phase Swap.} We investigate the inherent property of the phase component by swapping it between two point clouds while keeping the amplitude unchanged.
 The point clouds are then reconstructed using $\mathcal{F}^{-1}$ as